 Susanne Morgan Morrow, MA, CI, CT — Project Director (Full-time)

-Susanne (Susie) is the Project Director of the New York Deaf-Blind Collaborative and is also a nationally certified Sign Language Interpreter.
-Susie’s career started within the DeafBlind adult community at Helen Keller National Center, over 25 years ago.
-From those direct experiences she then went on to work on the national deaf-blind project where she addressed topics such as self-determination, advocacy, and transition planning for young adults who are deaf-blind.
+Susanne (Susie) is the Project Director of the New York DeafBlind Collaborative and is also a nationally certified Sign Language Interpreter and interpreter educator.
+Susie’s career started working with the DeafBlind adult community at Helen Keller National Center almost 30 years ago.
+From those direct experiences she then went on to work on the national deafblind project where she worked on various topics, such as self-determination, advocacy, and transition planning for DeafBlind young adults.
 Throughout her career Susie has had the opportunity to present, interpret and provide coordination services in a wide array of venues for Deaf and DeafBlind people.
-Her work has been seen at regional, national and international conferences, in higher academia, as well as music and theatrical performances.
+Her work has been seen at regional, national and international conferences, in higher academia, as well as at countless musical and theatrical performances.

 Her entire career has focused on creating linkages between the interpreting, Deaf and DeafBlind communities through her various roles, constantly learning the myriad ways to best act as an ally across communities.